johanjanssen/JavaHiddenGems/README.md

 No example yet

 ## Pitest or PIT Mutation Testing
-Test your unit tests by automatically changing them.
+Test your unit tests by automatically changing production code and rerunning the tests to see if they still pass.
 The [Pitest](https://pitest.org/)

 ## Renovate